aemrcd/IT-DRIFT-SCHOOL_SERVER-/README.md

 # **💻 IT-DRIFT-SCHOOL-SERVER 🖥️**

-A guide to setting up and managing an IT server environment using PowerShell for ADD, DNS, DHCP, File Server, and IIS configurations.
+A guide to setting up and managing an IT server environment using PowerShell for ADD, DNS, DHCP, File Server, Hyper-V and IIS configurations.

 ---